 One of Healthcare’s Biggest Challenges: Chronic Condition Management

-One of health care’s biggest challenges is better management of major chronic conditions, including hypertension, diabetes, heart failure, and asthma, among others.
+One of healthcare’s biggest challenges is better management of major chronic conditions, including hypertension, diabetes, heart failure, and asthma, among others.

 In 2016, chronic conditions and the downstream health and productivity events they generate consumed almost one-fifth of US Gross Domestic Product.1 These include (but are not limited to) direct medical costs for increased heart attacks, strokes, amputations, emergency visits, and hospital admissions, as well as indirect employer and patients costs like absenteeism.

-That said, efforts to manage chronic conditions have yielded despairingly weak results.
-Performance can be measured by the percentage of cases that are “controlled,” meaning patients’ metrics are within safe limits.
+Efforts to manage chronic conditions have yielded despairingly weak results.
+Historically, measures of success have been expressed by the percentage of cases that are “controlled,” meaning patients’ metrics are within accepted limits.

-Currently, only 44% of Americans with hypertension are controlled.2 Fewer than 10% of diabetics are controlled when their blood glucose, blood pressure, and cholesterol goals are considered.3 Among heart failure patients with reduced ejection fraction, only 1.1% are on all three of the most essential drugs and at effective doses as necessary to prevent further destruction of the heart muscle.5 Better control would translate to better health outcomes, fewer high-cost events, and lower costs.
+Currently, only 44% of Americans with hypertension are controlled.3 Fewer than 10% of diabetics are controlled when their blood glucose, blood pressure, and cholesterol goals are considered.4 Among heart failure patients with reduced ejection fraction, only 1.1% are on all three of the most essential drugs and at effective doses as necessary to prevent further destruction of the heart muscle.5 Better control would translate to better health outcomes, fewer high-cost events, and lower overall costs.

 The standard responses to poor results have been to assign blame.
 You’ve probably heard these excuses about why performance was subpar:

-- Patients are lax about taking their meds.
+- Patients are not compliant about taking their medications.

 - Doctors don’t give patients the attention they need.